RuanRubino/Neander/README.md

 # Neander
-this is a teoric computer, done for learning about the function of the computers
+this is a teoric computer, done for learning about the function of the computers.
+In yout path have, registers, memories, ALU, and other components.